luphysics/PyMODA/docs/developer-guide.md

 ## Project structure

 Many subfolders contain their own README files, describing their contents.
-When you click on a subfolder, GitHub will render the README below the file structure.
+When you click on a subfolder in GitHub, the README will be rendered below the file structure.

 ## Naming conventions and code style

 PyMODA code should follow the standard guidelines and naming conventions for Python.
-To ensure that the codebase uses a similar style, Git hooks will automatically format code when it is committed.
+To ensure that the codebase uses a similar style, Git hooks will automatically format code with Black when it is committed.

+### Window names

 PyMODA consists of 5 main windows, whose names are abbreviated in the codebase.
 The abbreviations are as follows: